-The Next Step is a support and resource group that meets the 3rd Saturday of every month at Millbrook Exchange Community Center.
+The Next Step is a support and resource group that meets the third Saturday of every month at Millbrook Exchange Community Center.
 Guest speakers form the community help parents and guardians as their adult children with disabilities prepare to move away from home.

-The Triangle Thunder adult wheelchair basketball team represents the greater triangle.
+The Triangle Thunder adult wheelchair basketball team represents the greater Triangle.
 They provide opportunities for men and women with a variety of disabilities to become involved in the sport of wheelchair basketball.
 The program is hosted at Barwell Road Community Center.

-Programs for Individuals who are Deaf or Hard of Hearing
+Individuals who are Deaf or Hard of Hearing

 Specialized Recreation Services offers a variety of monthly recreational opportunities, specifically designed for individuals who are deaf or hard of hearing.
 Programs offered may include sporting events, community outings, trips, bowling, silent suppers, meet-ups, etc. Participants meet twice per year to provide program feedback and provide suggestions for upcoming programs.